pahrizal/main-remix/README.md

 ## Game Rule
 - the game will be limited to max 4 players
-- the game will be using 52 cards and each player will get random `(52 - 1) / players.length` cards, with 1 folded card to the table
+- the game will be using 52 cards and each player will get random `(52 - 1) / players.length` cards, and deal 1 card per turn
 - the first turn will be the game owner
-- the player can fold a card when the last folded card on table is smaller than player card and must be the same suit.
+- the player can deal a card when the card on table is smaller than dealed card and must be the same suit.
-- you can't play alone 😁, you need a friends to play with, not a bot!,
+- ~~you can't play alone 😁, you need a friends to play with, not a bot!~~ now you can play with 🤖,

 ## How to Start a new game
 - Go to [main-remix website](https://main-remix.herokuapp.com)